 TITLE: Residence Manager

-LOCATION: Township of Warren, NJ
+LOCATION: Livingston, NJ

-FLSA STATUS: Exempt, Salaried employee
+FLSA STATUS: Exempt, Salaried employee.

 Following DDD and Pillar Care Continuum policies and procedures, and in accordance with expressed preferences and desires of individual residents, administers and supervises operation of a group living facility.

 The Residence Manager must cooperate with Pillar Care Continuum, the Office of Licensing, the Division of Developmental Disabilities, and the Department of Human Services in any inspection or investigation.